DiogoReiss/angular-hero/Using Jest within Angular framework.md

 	  }
 ```

-2. So, I believe that we already know how to properly create a test file and te meaning of ==fixture==, the only meaningful difference between services tests and components/directives tests, we can write down our test cases :D.
+1. So, I believe that we already know how to properly create a test file and te meaning of ==fixture==, the only meaningfull difference between services tests and components/directives tests, we can write down our test cases :D.
    - First, we need to init our test environment and configure our testing module inside BeforeEach.

 ```ts